 The Missionary: St. John aspires to be a missionary in India.
 Jane doesn't.

 The Mistress: Rochester has had a string of lovers — usually very beautiful, from high circles or well-known performers, such as Céline Varens — throughout his life, but says he's grown tired of keeping girlfriends.
 After their would-be wedding is busted, Rochester offers this position to Jane.
-Jane realizes she could not possibly live with herself in this way, and leaves him rather than stay.
+Jane realizes she could not possibly live with herself in this way, and Rochester will likely grow resentful of her as he did with his earlier mistresses, and leaves him rather than stay.

 Jane initially thinks Mrs. Fairfax is the mistress of Thornfield and thinks she treats her especially nice.
-She finds out later that Mrs Fairfax is a hostess.
+She finds out later that Mrs Fairfax is a hostess and just one of the servants like her.

 Jane concludes that Mr. Rochester is a Jerk with a Heart of Gold based on the way Mrs. Fairfax and the other servants talk of how charitable (if not intimate) he is with them.